 They also eat pretty much anything, including other fish eggs.
 Essentially, the freshwater fish can’t win when goldfish are around.

-Up until now, little has been known about the movement patterns of goldfish in the wild, making it hard to form an effective control program.
+Although, giant goldfish menaces have been reported in countries from Australia to the US and Canada, little has been known about the movement patterns of goldfish in the wild, making it hard to form an effective control program.